convincedcoder/convincedcoder.github.io-source/_posts/2019-03-16-Branch-By-Abstraction-application-strangulation.md

 title: Branch By Abstraction and application strangulation
 tags: general
 toc: true
+new_url: /processes-techniques/branch-by-abstraction-application-strangulation/
+new_title: Branch By Abstraction and application strangulation
 ---

 Branch By Abstraction is a development technique that allows teams to make large changes while collaborating in a single branch and without breaking the system while the change is in progress.
 It is an alternative to long-lived feature branches.
 This post will also talk about application strangulation, which is a similar technique that works at a higher level.